 Because US Topo maps are mass produced from GIS databases, some features shown on traditional maps may never be included on US Topo.
-For example, it is doubtful a national database of isolated windmills and water tanks will ever be built, nor is it likely that the owners of cross-country pipelines or power lines will consent to showing these features.
+For example, it is doubtful a national database of isolated ranch windmills and water tanks will ever be built.

 The two most requested additional feature classes are Public Land Survey System (PLSS) and recreational trails.
 For these two feature classes we are optimistic about eventually achieving the content of traditional maps, or perhaps even better.

-Recreational trails are a harder problem due to the lack of national data sources, but progress is being made here as well.
-US Topo maps began including the National Scenic Trails (such as the Appalachian Trail) in 2013.
+- Recreational trails are a harder problem due to the lack of national data sources, but progress is being made here as well.
+US Topo maps began including the National Scenic Trails in 2013.
 The U.S. Fish and Wildlife Service has provided trails for their lands which are now shown on all new US Topo maps.
-U.S. Forest Service provided trails for their lands in Colorado, and is working on a nation-wide database that will allow us to show trails on all USFS lands.
-We are also pursuing partnerships with volunteer organizations such as the International Mountain Biking Association.
-We expect the number of recreational trails shown to slowly but steadily increase in the coming years.
+U.S. Forest Service provided trails for their lands in Colorado, and is working on a nation-wide database that will allow us to show trails in all National Forests.
+In October 2014 we began showing trails contributed by the International Mountain Biking Association (IMBA), a non-government volunteer organization.
+(US Topo maps, like traditional USGS topographic maps, do not carry ownership or use case information.
+All trails are shown with a single dashed line.)
+We expect the number of recreational trails on the maps to steadily increase in the coming years.

 Other feature classes that are the subjects of frequent questions:

 - Railroads -- The oldest US Topo maps do not show any railroads.
 In 2012 we began publishing railroad data provided by the Federal Railroad Administration (FRA).
 This dataset, though positionally accurate, was known to be less than 50% complete.
 In 2014 we changed data sources, to a dataset provided by a Department of Defense contractor.
 This dataset is believed to be at least 95% complete for active mainline track, and is expected to continue to improve.

 - Boundaries -- see this FAQ.